What is “enzymatic technology “?

 What is OneLife’s DETECT Kit and how many tests can be performed?

-The Kit is designed to provide dentists, small medical and veterinary cabinets with the necessary material to conduct testing of their own instruments for cleanliness after washing process.
+The Kit is designed to provide dentists, small medical and veterinary cabinets with the necessary material (1 Detect bottle of 950ml and a soaking tray) to conduct cleanliness testing of their own instruments after the washing process.

 How to perform a demonstration with the DETECT Kit ?